HannaKalantar/Elk-Stack-Project/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+- The machines on the internal network are not exposed to the public Internet.

-Only the jump box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+- Only the jump box machine can accept connections from the Internet.
-- In order to connect to the machine you will want to set a rule allowing for your own personal public ip address to pass through the firewall.
+- Access to this machine is only allowed from my own personal public IP address in order to pass through the firewall.

-Machines within the network can only be accessed by JumpBoxRedTeamProvisioner.
+- Machines within the network can only be accessed by JumpBoxRedTeamProvisioner.

-- Which machine did you allow to access your ELK VM?
-What was its IP address?
-  - I accessed the elk vm from the container located in our ansible-playbooks.
+- If you want to access the ELK VM you must first start from the container located in your ansible-playbooks.
-- To find the container that allows you to access the elk vm, follow these steps as I did...
+- To find the container that allows you to access the ELK VM, the following steps must occur...
-  - Connect to your jump box machine
+  - Connecting to your jump box machine
   - `sudo docker container list -a`
-  - Find your container, mine is called "quirky_herschel"
+  - Find the container, mine is called "quirky_herschel"
   - `sudo docker start quirky_herschel`
   - `sudo docker attach quirky_herschel`
-  - At this point you can now SSH into your ELK machine
+  - At this point you can SSH into your ELK machine

 A summary of the access policies in place can be found in the table below.